 Lemon curd is a scrumptious spread for scones, biscuits or other baked goods.
-You can find it in larger grocery stores alongside the jams and jellies or with the baking supplies, but I like making it from scratch. —Taste of Home Test Kitchen, Greendale, Wisconsin
+You can find it in larger grocery stores alongside the jams and jellies or with the baking supplies, but we like making it from scratch. —Mark Hagen, West Allis, Wisconsin

 As the tomato season draws near and you have a bumper crop of green tomatoes on your vine, reach for this one-of-a-kind jam!
 Everyone is pleased with its great taste.—Norma Henderson, Hampton, New Brunswick